Ditmars History, Family Crest & Coats of Arms

 The surname Ditmars was first found in Germany, where in ancient times the name Ditmar made important contributions to the advancement of feudal society.
 In later years the name branched into many different houses, some of whom played a significant role in the local social and political affairs of the late Middle Ages.

-Important Dates for the Ditmars family
+Early History of the Ditmars family

 This web page shows only a small excerpt of our Ditmars research.
 Another 116 words (8 lines of text) covering the year 1814 is included under the topic Early Ditmars History in all our PDF Extended History products and printed products wherever possible.